oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Familiarity with Google App Engine (which uses a NoSQL data store)
 - Familiarity with creating mocks with programs such as Sketch (definitely not a requirement, but it will help)

-You will be expected to create mocks (even if they're just drawings on paper) and a design document outlining the technical changes needed in the frontend and backend for implementing this system.
+You will be requested to create mocks (even if they're just drawings on paper) and a design document outlining the technical changes needed in the frontend and backend for implementing this system.
 You will be working with people across the team since this project is multi-disciplinary.